Get involved. Gain experience. Be successful.

 Make a difference in your community while developing the skills to become a socially responsible business leader!
 Enactus is an international non-profit organization that works with leaders in business and higher education to mobilize university students to develop outreach projects that improve the quality of life and standard of living for people in need.
 Advisor: Paul Benedict, Benedict@ohio.edu.

 Financial Management Association

 The Ohio Sports Analytics Team is a body for undergraduate students focused on deliberating developments in the field of analytics, providing hands on experience with statistical data and information systems, and preparing members for life in the industry.
-Advisor: Dr. Norm O'Reilly, firstname.lastname@example.org.
+Advisor: Elizabeth Wanless, email@example.com.

 OHIO Women in Business (OWIB) is a professional student organization founded on three pillars: attract, develop, and launch.
 The organization strives to attract women to the College of Business and field of business.
 OWIB focuses on development through various speakers and events on topics such as salary negotiation, resume building, LinkedIn, and conflict management in order to successfully launch members into the workforce upon graduation.
 The organization provides outstanding support, development, and a sense of community to women interested in pursuing careers in business.
 The group meets weekly on Wednesday evenings at 7:30 p.m.
-If you're interested in learning more about OWIB, contact the VP of Membership or email at email@example.com.
+Advisor: Mary Haines, firstname.lastname@example.org.

 OU Entrepreneurship Club